strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/icon_up-plugin.png"> Users & Permissions plugin

 :::note
 [API tokens](/user-docs/latest/settings/managing-global-settings.html#managing-api-tokens) are the preferred method for managing end users.
-Strapi plans to remove the Users & Permissions plugin from the default installation by the end of September 2022. <!--this date to be confirmed with DX squad-->
+Strapi plans to remove the Users & Permissions plugin from the default installation by the end of September 2022. <!--confirmed with Marco.
+Probably earlier, update will be needed-->
 :::

 The Users & Permissions plugin is installed by default on all v4 Strapi applications, but can be deactivated.